testcontainers/testcontainers-java/docs/modules/webdriver_containers.md

 ## Benefits

-* Fully compatible with Selenium 2/Webdriver tests, by providing a `RemoteWebDriver` instance
+* Fully compatible with Selenium 3 & 4 tests, by providing a `RemoteWebDriver` instance
 * No need to have specific web browsers, or even a desktop environment, installed on test servers.
 The only dependency is a working Docker installation and your Java JUnit test suite.
 * Browsers are always launched from a fixed, clean image.
 This means no configuration drift from user changes or automatic browser upgrades.
-* Compatibility between browser version and the Selenium API is assured: a compatible version of the browser docker images will be automatically selected to match the version of `selenium-api-*.jar` on the classpath
-* Additionally the use of a clean browser prevents leakage of cookies, cached data or other state between tests.
+* Additionally, the use of a clean browser prevents leakage of cookies, cached data or other state between tests.
 * **VNC screen recording**: Testcontainers can automatically record video of test runs (optionally capturing just failing tests)